Dual Enrollment Program

 Dual Enrollment offers the student courses that will transfer to most two-year and four-year public and private institutions, while simultaneously completing high school graduation requirements.
 As you consider dual enrollment, please make sure to work with your college counselor to make them aware of these classes so that they can assist you with appropriate academic advising and course scheduling during your Junior and Senior year.

 Selected students are enrolled in a part-time course load depending on their program and course needs.
 Dual Enrollment students are considered Anna Maria College students and as such will be awarded the same academic support privileges as other Anna Maria College students.
 All Dual Enrollment students are limited to 2 classes per term (Fall and Spring).
-Classes begin on August 30.
+Classes begin on August 29 for the fall term and January 17 for the spring term.

 Students enrolled in this program are non-matriculated students and are eligible for two initial classes for free.
 Two additional classes will be free for students that enroll at Anna Maria College.
 Students that do not enroll at Anna Maria College will pay normal tuition fees for the additional two classes.
 Additional costs may include books, lab fees, and materials.
 If necessary, students are responsible for their own transportation.
 Classes will be held Mondays and Wednesdays from 7-8 p.m. or Tuesdays and Thursdays from 7-8 p.m.
 In general, students should be prepared to spend 9-10 hours per week on each class; 2-3 hours will be through formal instruction and the remaining time will be through readings, essay assignments, and other external review before each class meets.
 Costs associated with books, supplies, technology, and ability to connect to remote classroom are the responsibility of the student.
 Students are ineligible for financial aid while they are enrolled in high school.